Cardinal Stritch University began as a teaching

-are integral to a Stritch education, and our diverse offerings aim to entertain and inform the community as a whole.
-Our talented theater students present four productions a year, from musicals to the classics.
-The work of contemporary and historical visual artists, as well Studies/Fine Arts, which includes the lovely 400-seat Nancy Kendall
+are appreciated by our campus community.
+Our diverse offerings aim to entertain and inform the community as a whole.
+Our talented theater students star in productions that range from musicals to the classics.
+The work of contemporary and historical visual artists, as well Studies/Fine Arts, which includes the 400-seat Nancy Kendall